Sign up for our newswire newsletter

 Photo of Larry Sieg, standing in the Atlantic City Convention Center.

 Larry Sieg.
-Credit: Meet AC.
+Credit: Visit Atlantic City.

 Then there are the perennial image and perception issues related to social and economic conditions in parts of the city, and mainstream media and citizen pundits who bash Atlantic City no matter what.